 Regarding the exam duration, you can count on 150 minutes, and if you want – you can schedule it through the PeopleCert platform.

 As I mentioned previously, you can only bring AXELOS official literature to the exam – The PRINCE2 Agile Handbook.
 The other book they have, Managing successful projects, is not allowed.
 But, it wouldn’t help you much anyway, as the Agile version has a different syllabus.

 I found mine for 125£ here, but you can also look it up on Amazon.
 I know it’s not the cheapest, but it's absolutely worth it.
 If you don't want to waste your time trying to memorize all the little details, I would advise having it.

-When you start with learning, focus on understanding the PRINCE2 method in-depth, and think about how you can apply it to projects in your organization too.
+When you start with the studying, focus on the in-depth understanding of the PRINCE2 method, and think about how you can apply it to the projects in your organization too.
 Tab corresponding pages in the book so you can quickly look them up when needed.

 The biggest part of the questions is scenario-based.
 You won't be able to apply techniques correctly if you don't understand the rationales behind every Focus area, PRINCE2 theme, Constraint control, Process tailoring, etc.

 So, again – you need to know the basics.
 If you have access to the PRINCE2 Agile Foundation level course, it would be wise to repeat it.
 Otherwise, stick to the Handbook.